kuzzleio/kuzzle-how-to/massive-data-import/README.md

 It uses the [Document Controller's mCreate](https://docs.kuzzle.io/api-documentation/controller-document/m-create/) action to insert multiple documents into the same query.
 When a document is created, Kuzzle will send a notification to clients that have subscribed to the document changes.

-We are going to use a geofencing subscription to get notified every time a taxi drop a passenger on the Time Square area.
+We are going to use a geofencing subscription to get notified every time a taxi drops a passenger off at Time Square.
 First we have to get the coordinate of the top left and the bottom right corner of our area and then we can use the Kuzzle SDK to start our subscription.

 ```js